maezyn/dolos/README.md

 * Encrypted ping payloads
 * Reducing trail of evidence by embedding virus and executable in one file rather than creating a hidden file for the executable that is called after virus execution

+## Disclaimer

+This project is intended solely for educational purposes to better understand various malware techniques.
+It is not to be distributed, modified, or used for any malicious intent.
+As stated in the license below, I take no responsibility for any malicious use of this malware.

 ## License

 wildfire is available under the [MIT License](https://github.com/mmore21/wildfire/blob/master/LICENSE).